ohthehugemanatee/dcon-nashville-prenote/presentation.md

 Shut down her iPhone and passed out asleep

-And somewhere in the darkness, the Drupler, closed her repo
+And somewhere in the darkness, the Drupler, closed her laptop

-But in her final words I found the code that I could share
+But in her Pull Request I found the code that I could share